 Cindy Khella, 46, and Farah Hassan, 49, will welcome designers, models, and industry insiders from across the world for the showcase of fashion inspired by South Asia — the area encompassing India, Pakistan, Sri Lanka, Bangladesh, Nepal, Bhutan, and Afghanistan.

-The Indian subcontinent has been a centre for fashion innovation for centuries, but in 2019, increased wealth and investment from well-off diaspora, growing networking opportunities through social media, and a new generation eager to express its cultural heritage have pushed the fashion industry in a bold new direction.
+The Indian subcontinent has been a centre for fashion innovation for centuries, but in 2019, increased wealth and investment from a well-off diaspora, growing networking opportunities through social media, and a new generation eager to express its cultural heritage have pushed the fashion industry in a bold new direction.